wing5wong/artisan-whs-static/source/_news/2021-02-15_senior-volleyball-teams-results-of-manawatu-competition.md

 show_in_slider: true
 date: 2021-02-15T02:25:00.823Z
 ---
-Well done to our Senior Volleyball Teams in the Manawatu Competition in Palmerston Nth tonight.
+Well done to our Senior Volleyball Teams in the Manawatu Competition in Palmerston North tonight.

 The Boys team won 2 out of 3 against PNBHS A and the girls team lost by 1 point to LAC (Longburn College)